beastsaber/bsaber/src/collections/posts/installing-the-mod-guide-necessary-for-any-custom-songs.md

 ### [Want to look at how to get more songs?
 Click here!](/getting-started/custom-songs)

-If you have any issues, join the Beat Saber Mod Discord Group and ask your question in either #pc-help or #quest-help.
-Be patient – thousands of people around the world just got VR headsets for the holidays and are all looking for the same resources.
+If you have any issues, join the [Beat Saber Modding Group Discord Server](https://discord.gg/beatsabermods) and ask your question in either #pc-help or #quest-help.
 Happy Block Slicing!